 Sign’s of Poorly Vented Drain Lines

 Do you know if you have a poorly vented drain line?
-Here’s 5 signs to look out for:
+Here are 5 signs to look out for:

 Methane Odor – If you smell a strong methane odor coming from your drain or toilet, this usually means that you’ve got poorly vented drain lines.
 In a normal properly functioning plumbing system, a seal prevents outside harmful gases from entering your house.
 When you’ve got poorly vented drain lines, your pipes become empty and start drying out.
 This allows the seal to be broken and harmful gases to start to enter your home.
 Always call a plumber if you smell a harmful odor like Methane near your toilets.

 Bubbling Toilet – If you see bubbles in your toilet happening at any other time then when you’re flushing, you’ve likely got a situation where a blocked vent is creating pressure in your pipes and forcing air up the pipes into your toilet bowl.